Creating the Perfect Wedding Day Timeline

 Your wedding day will fly by, but with the right flow it can feel beautifully unhurried.
 A thoughtful timeline helps you stay present and enjoy every moment while making space for natural, creative photography throughout the day.

 After photographing more than 600 weddings across Dorset, certain things about how wedding days unfold become very familiar.
-I’ve written more about those observations in What 600 Dorset Weddings Have Taught Me.
+I have written more about those observations in What 600 Dorset Weddings Have Taught Me.

 11:30 – Getting ready